lindig/seat-racing/README.md

 Seat racing produces a ranking per (stroke, bow) side.
 Could we obtain single global ranking over all athletes?
 We can't in the case of rowing.
-If we assume that the speed of a boat is a function of the power the crew produces, consider: when we keeps crews the same but take away 50W from every stroke-side rower and add it to a bow-side rower, the total power in each crew would be the same as before but the ranking over all rowers would be different.
+If we assume that the speed of a boat is a function of the power the crew produces, consider: when we keep crews the same but take away 50W from every stroke-side rower and add it to a bow-side rower, the total power in each crew would be the same as before but the ranking over all rowers would be different.
 So seat racing can't infer the power contribution of individual rowers without making additional assumptions.

+If the two shells are not identical, this could impact results: not all athletes are racing the same number of times in both shells.
+In particular, in the example athlete *b* never switches shells.

 ## Resources